RushikeshKamewar/PrivacyDashboard/README.md

   <summary>Credits (click to expand)</summary>

 #### Charts API

-* Special Thanks to MPAndroidCharts (Thanks [PhilJay](https://github.com/PhilJay)! :)) for providing a free API service for charts.
-Here's the link the library I used for plotting charts in the app: [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart)
+* Special Thanks to [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) (Thanks [PhilJay](https://github.com/PhilJay)! :)) for providing a free API service for charts.

 #### Search view
-* Special Thanks to MaterialSearchView (Thanks [MiguelCatalan](https://github.com/MiguelCatalan)! :)) for providing a free searchview with a clean UI with simple implementation.
-Here's the link the library I used for this: [MaterialSearchView](https://github.com/MiguelCatalan/MaterialSearchView)
+* Special Thanks to [MaterialSearchView](https://github.com/MiguelCatalan/MaterialSearchView) (Thanks [MiguelCatalan](https://github.com/MiguelCatalan)! :)) for providing a free searchview with a clean UI with simple implementation.

 </details>

-This app will always be free and ad-free, so feel free to support the development via donations.
+*This app will always be free and ad-free, so feel free to support the development via donations.*